 A voltmeter is always connected in parallel with the circuit or device to measure its voltage.
 Not to mention, this measuring instrument can be used to measure both AC and DC voltage.

 On the contrary, based on their display system, there are two types of voltmeters.
-These are analog voltmeter and digital voltmeter.
-Similarly, based on their constructional design, there can be the following types of voltmeter.
+These are analog voltmeters and digital voltmeters.
+Similarly, based on their constructional design, there can be the following types of voltmeters.